 If your backyard isn’t perfectly landscaped and manicured, with an impeccably tiled “outdoor living space,” don’t despair!
 You can use up all those half-empty paint cans and create a Pinterest-worthy colorful backdrop for evenings spent clustered around a fire or barbecue.

 Simply pop a few coats of paint on cement tiles and you have a one-of-a-kind flooring solution.
 If you rent, the same effect could be achieved on a more temporary basis by letting the kids go wild with sidewalk chalk and create a mosaic masterpiece.
 Check out Elsie’s Painted Patio Tiles on A Beautiful Mess for the back story on this DIY idea.

 5. Home Sweet Gnome

 Simply construct the trappings of a little house — door, windows, winding garden path — from found objects or natural materials, and affix them to the stump to create a lovely abode for this mythical little creature.
 Bonus points if you don’t tell the kids about this particular DIY project and allow them to simply stumble upon it one day in the garden.
 Can you imagine?
 My mind would have been blown if I had come across one of these as a seven-year-old!
-Need some ideas?
-Jennifer Pilcher has all kinds of tips for making a gnome home on Snapguide.
+You can find lots of ideas for your tree stump gnome home on Pinterest.